-Covid-19 felt like the biggest health crisis in 100 years, and yet, it’s easy to forget about a problem that dwarfs even the most deadly of diseases: extreme hunger.
-In a bid to highlight the depth of the international hunger crisis, Delivery Rank has compiled all of the most important facts and statistics on world hunger in 2021.
+In a world characterized by complex health and societal challenges, one persistent crisis often eludes the global spotlight: extreme hunger.
+In a bid to highlight the depth of the international hunger crisis, Delivery Rank has compiled all of the most important facts and statistics on world hunger in 2023.

-World hunger has been a significant issue since records began, and over the last century, mankind has taken huge strides towards solving the crisis.
+World hunger has been a significant issue at least since records began.
+Over the last century, mankind has taken huge strides toward solving the crisis.
 But more needs to be done.
-The world produces enough food to feed all 7.7 billion inhabitants, yet millions of children still go to bed hungry every night.
+The world produces enough food to feed all 8 billion inhabitants, yet millions of children still go to bed hungry every night.

-This article will provide facts and stats on the state of hunger in some of the poorest regions in the world.
-We’ll cover the biggest contributors to world hunger, hunger’s effect on children, the role of Covid-19, and what can be done, both on a personal level and an institutional level, to help resolve what is the biggest humanitarian crisis on planet Earth.
+This article will provide facts and stats on the state of hunger in some of the world’s most economically disadvantaged regions.
+We’ll cover the primary drivers of world hunger, the devastating impact of hunger on children, and effective strategies to tackle this issue.
+We'll explore what steps can be taken, both at an individual and systemic level, to counteract this ongoing, paramount humanitarian crisis.

-Hunger consists of several different elements.
-Each element, explained in detail below, could be used to describe the topic of hunger on its own, but it is probably best to think of ‘hunger’ as the combination of all of these terms.
+Hunger is a multifaceted problem that can be discussed both at an individual level and as it applies to larger populations.
+Each of the elements explained below could be used to describe the topic of hunger on its own, but it is probably best to think of ‘hunger’ as the combination of all of these terms.

-Refers to an individual’s caloric intake.
-When someone consumes less than 1800 calories per day, they are considered undernourished.
+Pertains to an individual’s caloric intake.
+When someone consumes less than the amount of food they need to be healthy, they are considered undernourished.

 Does not refer specifically to calories, but instead highlights an individual’s deficiencies in energy, protein, and/or essential vitamins and minerals.

 Refers more generally to the issue of an unbalanced diet.
-Encompassed within Malnutrition is undernutrition and overnutrition.
+Encompassed within malnutrition are undernutrition and overnutrition.

 The most severe, and damaging, form of malnutrition.
 When someone is starving, their caloric intake is less than what is required to sustain life.
 Starvation over a prolonged time can cause irreparable damage to the individual’s body, potentially resulting in death.
 This is called inanition.

-World hunger refers to hunger on a global level.
-Encompassed within world hunger are all of the definitions of hunger, and their effects around the world.
+The term refers to hunger on a global level.
+Encompassed within world hunger are all of the definitions of hunger and their effects around the world.

-World hunger is a term that highlights all those members of the human population that do not eat enough, or have enough access to food.
+World hunger is a term that highlights all those members of the human population who do not eat enough or have enough access to food.

 Let's get into some general statistics about hunger.
-Important facts that show us the state of the hunger crisis across the globe.
+These are important facts that show us the state of the hunger crisis across the globe.

 The sheer number of people who suffer from hunger is staggering.
-According to the latest research by the Food and Agriculture Organization (FAO), nearly 700 million people are hungry in the world.
+According to the latest research by the Food and Agriculture Organization (FAO), 828 million people are hungry in the world.

-However, stopping these outbreaks of widespread hunger has significantly improved.
-With better food aid programs and charitable organizations, humans have gotten much better at containing famines, and preventing deaths:
+However, the world’s ability to stop these outbreaks of widespread hunger has significantly improved.
+With better food aid programs and more organized charitable organizations, we have gotten much better at containing famines and preventing deaths.

 Despite an increasingly effective response to famines and widespread hunger, there is still much to do.

-Fewer people have access to quality food, and therefore fewer people can eat food that is nutritious enough to sustain a healthy and active lifestyle.
+When fewer people have access to quality food, fewer people can eat food that is nutritious enough to sustain a healthy and active lifestyle.

-This trend looks set to continue throughout 2021.
+This trend looks set to continue throughout the next few years.

-In reality, there are several factors causing an upward trend in starved and food insecure individuals.
-Conflicts and natural events caused by global warming are massive contributors.
+Several factors are causing an upward trend in starved and food insecure individuals.
+Conflicts and natural disasters, including those caused or worsened by global warming, are massive contributors.

-The Development Assistance Committee (DAC) is a group of 24 countries that have come together to help fight the world hunger crisis.
-The project is organized, and in-part, funded by the Organisation for Economic Co-operation and Development (OECD).
+The Development Assistance Committee (DAC) is a group of 31 countries that have come together to help fight the world hunger crisis.
+The project is organized and partly funded by the Organisation for Economic Co-operation and Development (OECD).

-The DAC analyzes data to identify trends in world hunger.
-DAC provides a forum for major aid donors and aims to coordinate a humanitarian response that is as effective as possible.
+The DAC works to identify trends in world hunger.
+It also provides a forum for major aid donors and aims to coordinate a humanitarian response that is as effective as possible.

-Included in the DAC are nations with huge spending potential.
+Some DAC members have huge spending potential.
 The United States, Germany, France, Japan, and the United Kingdom are just five affluent economies involved in the program.

-Released in 2020, the OECD’s latest analysis of DAC spending shows the USA is the biggest spenders on food aid, at nearly $3.1 billion.
+Released in 2021, the OECD’s latest analysis of DAC spending shows the US is the biggest spender on food aid, contributing over $3.1 billion.

-Germany, Turkey, and the UK have still donated a significant amount of money to DAC food aid at 678m, 643m, and 425m respectively - although these nations are some way off the USA’s current spend.
+Germany ($867 million), Canada ($303 million), the UAE ($230 million), and the UK ($188 million) have also donated a significant amount of money to DAC food aid, although these nations are some way off the USA’s current spend.

 Amid an increasingly volatile global hunger crisis, what is the ultimate effect on human life?